 Compared to adhesive bonding or vibration and ultrasound welding, no adhesive residues or plastic flakes are created when laser welding.

 The heat input is restricted locally and is gentle on delicate electronics.

 Laser plastic welding is not just gentle for the material, but also for the environment.

 How does laser plastic welding work?

 The weldability of the various materials is shown in the material pairing matrix.
 Plastics of the same type have the highest level of connection stability after laser welding.
-If the plastic contains a high proportion of glass fibers, this may result in somewhat brittle welding connections.
-It is therefore recommended that a glass fiber content of 40% is not exceeded.
-A laser-transparent material with glass fiber should not be thicker than 2 mm.
+If the plastic contains a high proportion of glass fibres, this may result in somewhat brittle welding connections.
+It is therefore recommended that a glass fibre content of 40% is not exceeded.
+A laser-transparent material with glass fibre should not be thicker than 2 mm.

 Since many weldable thermoplastics only absorb a small proportion of the laser radiation from solid-state lasers, additives such as soot are added.
 The thermoplastics can therefore be melted and welded by the laser radiation.
 In order to ensure the reproducibility of the welding processes, a suitable receptacle also has to position components in a reproducible manner.
 The joining force is established by pressing the component against a conformal clamping device or a special glass.
 While exhibiting a high level mechanical stability, the glass has to let the laser light through.

 TRUMPF offers you the complete solution for plastic welding.
 You are provided with the laser, focusing optics with sensor system and laser machine (with fixture upon request) all from a single source and perfectly adapted to your specific application.